UMP 75x25 [M10x3] GW F200 GOLD DUAL Lina / N42 - search holder

 - Due to their susceptibility to corrosion in a humid environment, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-- Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
-It's also worth noting that miniscule components of these products can hinder the diagnostic process after entering the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that small elements of these magnets are able to complicate diagnosis after entering the body.

 Dust and powder from neodymium magnets are flammable.